 - Give back and get involved.
-You may also find it extremely satisfying to help others have similar experiences by sharing your stories, volunteering, or working with us.
+You may also find it satisfying to help others have similar experiences by sharing your stories, volunteering, or working with us.

 - Submit photos and blogs to share on our website.
-We’ll help you polish them so they’re ready to publish.
-These are a great opportunity for you to showcase your leadership and initiative to potential employers and graduate programs.
+We will help you polish them so they are ready to publish.
+This is a great opportunity for you to showcase your skills to potential employers and graduate programs.

 - Volunteer or work with Education Abroad.
-Positions are available throughout the year.
 Look into the Global Opportunities Abroad Leader program.

-Check in with the Education Abroad office.
-Schedule an appointment with your education abroad advisor so they can update your contact info.
+- Check in with the Education Abroad office.
+Schedule an appointment with your education abroad advisor so they can update your contact information.
 Use this opportunity to share feedback about your program and overall experience.
-Remember, we’re here for you to help with readjusting back to life at home, too.
+Remember, we are here to help you readjust to life at home, too.

 - Complete the Education Abroad Survey.
 Register on Abroad101 and complete our Education Abroad Survey.

 - For OAP and UCEAP students:

-Look for your transcripts.
-Confirm that you’ve received your overseas transcripts or order them if you haven’t.
+- Look for your transcripts.
+Confirm that you have received your overseas transcripts or order them if you have not.

-Verify credit transfer.
-Make sure your overseas course credit are recorded online.
+- Verify credit transfer.
+Make sure your overseas course credits are recorded online.

-Check in with your academic advisor or department.
-Meet with your academic advisor or department about fulfilling your general education or department requirements after you’ve received overseas credit.
+- Check in with your academic advisor or department.
+Meet with your academic advisor or department about fulfilling your general education or department requirements after you receive overseas credit.

-As a UCR Education Abroad alumni, you can order a special sash to wear at graduation to show everyone you had an incredible international experience.
+As a UCR Education Abroad alumni, you can order a special sash to wear at graduation to commemorate your international experience.
 Ordering information will be emailed to education abroad students early in the spring quarter.

 Marketing Your Experience

-In addition to featuring any stories and photos you share with us on our site, we will help you speak to your international experience on resumes, Linkedin, and graduate applications.
-We regularly host workshops with the UCR Career Center.
+In addition to featuring any stories and photos you share with us on our site, we will help you speak to your international experience on resumes, LinkedIn, and graduate applications.